Skip to main content

 Seems harmless right?

 The danger lies in the particles flying through the air that gets dragged into your lungs when you’re not wearing a mask.
 These tiny particles are like little shards of glass cutting up your lungs.
-As you continue to breathe this in, the cuts begin to form scar tissue.
+As you continue breathing this in, the cuts form scar tissue.

 This is why it is so important to know how to protect yourself and why OSHA has changed the regulations regarding silica.
 The new PEL or Permissible Exposure Limit is 50 micrograms per cubic foot for an 8-hour shift.